 What is identity theft, though, and how does the deterrence act interact with it?
 Are there ways to protect your family against cases of stolen identity?
 We’ll cover everything you need to know in the guide below.

 Before you can understand the legal measures taken against identity theft, it’s important to know how identities are often stolen.

 Lost and stolen documents

 People these days are generally more aware of confidential data printed out in hard copies.
-No one leaves paper bank statements or credit cards laying around, for example, and businesses shred potentially sensitive documents to prevent data from falling into the wrong hands.
+No one leaves paper bank statements, tax returns, or credit cards laying around, for example, and businesses shred potentially sensitive documents to prevent data from falling into the wrong hands.
 This is the result of years of warnings about the insecurity of physical identity documents.

 There are two main ways that hard copies of sensitive information fall into the wrong hands: through the mail and through the trash.
 Thieves often sift through street-side mailboxes looking for pay checks or credit card bills that include private information, everything from Social Security numbers to bank account information.
 The same holds true for theft via trash.